 Keep in mind that only 14k of those sessions were “counted,” and that RPM is calculated using the 14k sessions, not 25.5k.
 This is because only 55-65% of the people visiting my blog saw my ads, as some people have ad blockers, and those in Canada and the EU can opt out of seeing ads.

 My ad revenue is also likely impacted by my settings.
 I don’t have nearly as many ads as most bloggers—I chose to place my in-content ads every 700 words, so most posts only have 2-3 ads.
 I also don’t have video overlays, and have opted out of all “controversial” ads, like political, dating, alcohol, diet, tobacco, and others.

 If I were to increase ad frequency and opt into those categories, I’d probably see a much higher RPM.
 I’m just unwilling to do that haha.
 SHE Media reps have said that typical RPMs are $20-30, but I’ve spoken with another blogger with SHE Media who has frequent ads, and an RPM of around $10.
 Another blogger with around 30k pageviews also said they were making only a few dollars per day.
+Yet another (a food/drinks blogger) said their RPM was around $5.
 It’s unclear what exactly you can expect.